More than 250 dead in Colombia mudslides

 The river broke its banks 50 meters up the street, splitting and leaving their home effectively surrounded by two strong currents.
 The electricity cut out.

-"At some point, most of the city was colored with water, no power but you can see rivers in every street," Uribe tells CNN.
+"At some point, most of the city was (covered) with water.
+No power but you can see rivers in every street," Uribe told CNN.

 "I watched people -- some girls coming down the river -- some bodies coming by the water.
 It was terrible.
 It was pretty shocking," he said.